-Known primarily as one of the greatest American photographers in history, Gordon Parks also belongs on this list for directing the film adaptation of The Learning Tree, and also for a little film called Shaft, which released the same year as Melvin Van Peebles’ aforementioned landmark film.
-Each of Parks’ films tackled the complicated subject of being Black in America, though from very different perspectives and in very different settings.
+Gordon Parks is known as one of the greatest American photographers in history.
+But he also belongs on this list of African American filmmakers for directing the film adaptation of The Learning Tree.
+Oh, and a little film called Shaft, which released the same year as Melvin Van Peebles’ aforementioned landmark film.
+Each of Parks’ films tackled the complicated subject of being Black in America.
+They just did it from very different perspectives and in very different settings.

 The Learning Tree may have been Parks’ directorial debut, but it was also his third career.
-Taking what he learned as a fashion photographer/photojournalist and as a writer (the film is an adaptation of his semi-autobiographical novel of the same name), Parks found a way to translate the 240-page book about a Black teen growing up in rural Kansas into a captivating 107-minute film.
-The drama was well-received by critics in 1969, and when the National Film Registry was created 20 years later, it was one of the first 25 films selected for preservation.
+He took what he learned as a fashion photographer/photojournalist and as a writer and found a way to translate the 240-page book about a Black teen growing up in rural Kansas into a captivating 107-minute film.
+The drama was well-received by critics in 1969.
+When the National Film Registry was created 20 years later, it was among the first 25 films selected for preservation.

 This past summer we lost a legend of the editing room.
-John Carter’s name may not ring as many bells as the other men and women featured in this post, but you’d be hard pressed to find someone who hasn’t seen at least one of the films he worked on during his 95 years of life.
+John Carter’s name may not ring as many bells as the other men and women featured in this post.
+But you’ll struggle to find someone who hasn’t seen any of the films he worked on during his 95-year life.
 His extensive résumé includes The Heartbreak Kid (1972), Lean on Me (1989), The Five Heartbeats (1991), Boomerang (1992) Sister Act 2: Back in the Habit (1993), Friday (1995), Set It Off (1996), Soul Food (1997), and Barbershop (2002), just to name a few.

-Carter was the first African-American to join the American Cinema Editors honorary society, and he was also the recipient of a BAFTA Award for his work editing the 1971 Milos Forman film, Taking Off.
-Editors are rarely as celebrated and respected as directors and actors (hence the Academy’s short-lived decision to write them out of the televised portion of the ceremony), but without Carter and others like him, film as we know it would cease to exist.
+Carter was the first African-American to join the American Cinema Editors honorary society.
+He was also the recipient of a BAFTA Award for his work editing the 1971 Milos Forman film, Taking Off.
+Editors are rarely as celebrated as directors and actors, hence the Academy’s decision to exclude them from the televised ceremony.
+But without Carter and others like him, film as we know it would cease to exist.

-In an attempt to blend the past with the present and to look toward the future, we would be remiss if we did not include an African-American film editor who is well on her way to become a role model and trailblazer for future generations.
+Let’s now look to the future.
+And an African-American film editor who is well on her way to become a role model and trailblazer for future generations.

 Joi McMillon is known primarily for her recent collaborations with Barry Jenkins on films like Moonlight and more recently If Beale Street Could Talk (in both cases she was co-editor with Nat Sanders).
 McMillon made history with the former, becoming the first Black woman nominated in the film editing category at the Oscars.

-What’s even more special is that it was the first feature McMillon edited, having previously worked in television and on short films.
+What’s even more special is that it was her first feature.
+She previously worked in television and on short films.
 While she and her co-nominee Nat Sanders did not take home the award in the individual category, they got to experience the excitement of Moonlight winning Best Picture, which McMillon told the popular pop-culture podcast BlackGirlNerds was the “best prize of them all.”

 And last but certainly not least in this unranked list of six amazingly talented African-American filmmakers is one person whose name could be thrown into the hat for any upcoming feature or documentary and it would automatically get people more excited.

-It feels like Ava DuVernay has been around for a long time, but she made her feature debut in 2008 with a documentary about the ‘90s music scene in Los Angeles called This Is The Life.
-Since then she has become a household name, both as a producer and as a director, with projects including the award-winning prison reform documentary 13th, the Oscar-winning MLK Jr. drama Selma, the television series Queen Sugar, and the film A Wrinkle in Time, which earned DuVernay the distinction of being the first Black female director to helm a film that grossed over $100 million at the box office.
+It feels like Ava DuVernay has been around for a long time.
+But she made her feature debut in 2008 with a documentary about the ‘90s music scene in Los Angeles.
+This Is The Life.
+Since then she has become a household name.
+Both as a producer and as a director.
+Her projects include the award-winning prison reform documentary 13th, the Oscar-winning MLK Jr. drama Selma, the television series Queen Sugar, and the film A Wrinkle in Time.
+The latter made her the first Black female director to helm a $100 million box office success.

-In 2019, DuVernay is set to direct a feature film based on the DC Comics property The New Gods, and she has a TV mini-series called Central Park Five on the way.
-It’s only a matter of time before the words “Oscar nominated director” precede her name, and we will be there cheering when it happens.
+In 2019, DuVernay is set to direct a feature film based on the DC Comics property The New Gods.
+She also has a TV mini-series called Central Park Five on the way.
+It’s only a matter of time before the words “Oscar nominated director” precede her name.
+And we will be there cheering when it happens.

-So who are some African-American filmmakers, past or present, that you admire and feel that others should know about their work and accomplishments?
-Join the conversation—we’d love to hear from you.
+So who are some African-American filmmakers, past or present, that you admire?
+Tell us about their work and accomplishments below.
+We’d love to hear from you.